DTFsquad/100-days-of-code/log.md

 **Today's Progress**: Today I did managed to finish the Basic CSS challanges and moved on to the Applied Visual Design Challenges.

 **Thoughts** Basic HTML and CSS was quite fun and simple to understand.
 I hope I will grasp the future challanges with the same ease and fun.
 Great start of the month with incresead state of mind and progression.
 I did managed in the last 2 days to overcome my lazy mindset and got at least 30 mins of coding challanges.
 Will continue to study the module of basic training and hopefully I will start the module final projects by the end of the week.
+Today was an extra good day with lots of challanges done (around 70) and lots of new stuff learned.

 **Link(s) to work**
 1. [CSS ID for element](https://learn.freecodecamp.org/responsive-web-design/basic-css/use-an-id-attribute-to-style-an-element)